Are you working with, or researching, community indicators? Are you using data to improve community conditions? Join us at the 2018 Impact Summit.

 - ENGAGE: Successful examples of building winning partnerships or engaging the community and stakeholders in indicators related work through communications vehicles like storytelling, visualization, presentations, and more

-- IMPACT: Case studies, examples and practices that document how indicators have changed minds, policies, systems, or priorities and are driving action
+- IMPACT: Case studies, examples and practices of using data to change minds, policies, systems, or priorities or drive action

 - SUSTAIN: Strategies and resources to build or improve organizational capacity and grow indicator projects

 - SHARE: short, fast paced, poster-like presentations using the Pecha Kucha format (20 slides x 20 seconds) to introduce a topic, tool, method, idea or a project